wangxiang4/book/docs/math/0 Core Courses/26 Chapter7 analytic geometry Module1 cartesian coordinate system Module2 straight lines upper.md

 ## 1.Coordinate Relationship Between Two Points
 ![Coordinate Relationship Between Two points.svg](../../public/math/Core%20Courses/Coordinate%20Relationship%20Between%20Two%20points.svg)

-- Points on the coordinate axis don't belong to any quadrant.
+- Points on the coordinate axis do not belong to any quadrant.
   - points on x-axis $(x,0)$.
   - points on y-axis $(0,y)$.